Sports in Georgia (U.S. state): Hockey

 Hockey's history in Georgia goes back to the 1970s with the Atlanta Flames, who played in the state until 1980 when they were relocated to Calgary.
 It was not until October 2, 1999 that hockey formally returned with the Atlanta Thrashers' first game against the New Jersey Devils.
 On May 31, 2011 the Thrashers were sold to True North Sports and Entertainment.
 It was announced the team would move to the MTS Centre in Winnipeg and return the Winnipeg Jets name to the NHL, resurrecting the name of the city's previous NHL team that departed for Phoenix in 1996.
 The Thrashers played their home games at the Philips Arena in Atlanta.
 The Thrashers did not appear in the Stanley Cup Finals.
 They only won one division title during the 2006–07 NHL season and were swept in the first round by the New York Rangers.

 Currently, the ECHL has only one operating team in Georgia.
 The Atlanta Gladiators play all of their homes games at Gas South Arena in Duluth.
 The team, formerly the Mobile Mysticks, moved to Gwinnett County and officially started play in 2003 as the Gwinnett Gladiators; the team changed their name to Atlanta Gladiators in 2015.
 The Augusta Lynx were first formed in 1998, but due to financial concerns were forced to cease operations halfway through the 2008 season.
 The Lynx played their home games at James Brown Arena.
-In 2021, a new ECHL franchise was awarded to Savannah, the Savannah Ghost Pirates, and the team is scheduled to take the ice in the 2022–23 season in the newly-constructed Enmarket Arena.
+In 2021, a new ECHL franchise was awarded to Savannah, the Savannah Ghost Pirates, and the team plays in Enmarket Arena.

 The Macon Mayhem is currently the only team in Georgia that is part of the Southern Professional Hockey League.
 The Mayhem were founded in 2015 after the Augusta RiverHawks suspended operations for the 2013–14 season because of a failure of their home arena's ice system and subsequently relocated to Macon, Georgia, after going dormant for two seasons.

 The Columbus Cottonmouths were a hockey team that played for 21 seasons over three separate leagues.
 The team was founded in 1996 as a member of the Central Hockey League.
 In 2001, the organization obtained a franchise in the East Coast Hockey League (later called just ECHL) before joining the Southern Professional Hockey League as one of its inaugural members.
 The organization suspended operations in 2017 when the owners could no longer fund the team and failed to find new owners.
 Columbus got another professional hockey team in 2019 as the Columbus River Dragons with different owners.